jackahouck/AI-Music/README.md

 # AI-Music
-My first real project using ML to generate MIDI music based on a mood input
+Using ML to generate MIDI music based on a mood input